gunrhx/Final-R-Project/README.md

 ### Excluded Data
 For my research, I had removed all participants that answered "other" in any of the survey questions, since they wouldn't fit any specific category in my analysis.
 In addition, anyone that reported playing more hours than two SD's of hours per week (144) was excluded, on the basis of being extreme observations.
 Lastly, any participant that didn't answer one of the analysis based questions (General Anxiety Disorder, anxiety debilitating effect, hours per week gaming or playing single/multiplayer) was also excluded.
 #### Overall Participant Numbers:
-Amount who completed the survery:                 13464
+Amount who completed the survey:                 13464
 Amount after filtering:                           12041
 Amount of singleplayer gamers after filtering:    701

 ### Anxiety-Debilitating-Effect Coding
-I chose to refer to the anxiaty debilitating effect as **low debilitating** when a participant answered "Not difficult at all" or "Somewhat difficult", and **highly debilitating** when they answered "Very difficult" or "Extremely difficult".
+I chose to refer to the anxiety debilitating effect as **low debilitating** when a participant answered "Not difficult at all" or "Somewhat difficult", and **highly debilitating** when they answered "Very difficult" or "Extremely difficult".

 ## Data Analysis
 ### Inferential Statistics